mikecapsio/texturefast-docs/docs/for/game-developers.md

 ## Privacy and commercial use

-TextureFast public product copy states that the full 3D model is handled locally in the browser during the core texturing workflow.
-The generation service may process the UV layout and other inputs required by the selected feature.
-Public product copy also states that creative assets are not used to train AI models.
+TextureFast uses a privacy-first workflow: the full 3D model is handled locally in the browser during the core texturing workflow.
+Generation uses the UV layout and other inputs required by the selected feature.
+TextureFast does not use creative assets to train AI models.

 Commercial-use rights depend on the active plan and current Terms of Service.
 Check the live pricing and legal pages before shipping generated textures.